-GATHER: We gather on Sundays at 9am and 11am to worship Jesus through song, sharing, preaching, and prayer at the John Danz Building on 620 106th Ave.
+JOIN US: We gather on Sundays at 10am (live at our building and online) to worship Jesus through song, sharing, preaching, and prayer at the John Danz Building on 620 106th Ave.
 NE, Bellevue, WA 98004.
+Registration is required to attend in person.

 WHAT'S SUNDAY LIKE?